 See chapter "Connection and wiring diagram".
-2-core lead, length up to 35 m with a cross-section of 1.5 mm2
+2-core lead, up to 35 m long with 1.5 mm2 cross-section.

 Power supply 40

 Incorrectly executed electrical installations can result in injuries from electrical current and damage to the appliance.

 Connect the power supply and implement all safety measures (e.g. RCD circuit) in accordance with the following regulations: